autirahul/mock_data_generator/README.md

 }
 ```

-- output_file_format: The output file format should be one of the `"CSV","JSON","XML","EXCEL","PARQUET","ORC"`
+- --output_file_format: The output file format should be one of the `"CSV","JSON","XML","EXCEL","PARQUET","ORC"`

-- output_path: Absolute path where the generated output should be stored
+- --output_path: Absolute path where the generated output should be stored

-- number_of_rows: Number of output rows to be generated
+- --number_of_rows: Number of output rows to be generated

 - Supported data types are: `"STRING","INT","INTEGER","NUMBER","FLOAT","DATE","BOOLEAN","BOOL","TIMESTAMP"`